 The main research focus of Professor Line Bjørge's group is ovarian cancer, and the aim is to translate data from comprehensive molecular profiling into clinical meaningful strategies to improve prevention and individualized patient care.

-The main focus for the translational research portfolio is biomarker studies, preclinical models and early phase clinical studies.
-Bjørge is also principal investigator for two projects funded by the European Commission and is national coordinator for different international phase II and III studies focusing on treatment of gynecological cancer.
+The main focus of the translational research portfolio is biomarker studies, preclinical models, and early- and late-phase clinical studies.
+Dr. Bjørge is the principal investigator for two projects funded by the European Commission and national coordinator for different international early-phase and phase II and III studies on treatment of gynecological cancers.

 Together with Professor Emmet McCormack, Bjørge has established the research group Innovative Novel Ovarian cancer treatment Approaches (INOvA, https://inova.w.uib.no).

 • Female cancer prediction using cervical omics to individualize screening and prevention (FORECEE, https://forecee.eu)